List of Last of the Summer Wine characters: Seymour Utterthwaite

-While Aldridge played Seymour actor Paul McLain played the younger version of the same character in the prequel series ’‘First of the Summer Wine’’.
-When Aldridge left the series in 1990 for personal reasons, Seymour was last seen leaving on a bus to take up a new job as interim headmaster at a private school—just as previous third man Foggy returned.
+While Aldridge played Seymour, actor Paul McLain played the younger version of the same character in First of the Summer Wine.
+When Aldridge left the series in 1990 for personal reasons, Seymour was last seen leaving on a bus to take up a new job as interim headmaster at a private school—just as Foggy returned.

 There were allegedly plans for Seymour to make a comeback, but Michael Aldridge died in 1994.
 The character was never alluded to again.
-However a photo of Seymour can be seen on Glenda’s fireplace in the late 90s, but it disappeared by the early 00s.
+However, a photo of Seymour can be seen on Glenda’s fireplace in the late 90s, but it disappeared by the early 00s.

 Herbert "Truly" Truelove

 (Frank Thornton; 1997–2010) The fourth ‘third man’, Herbert Truelove known was a retired policeman.
 He was initially played with a pompous self-importance in all things criminal.
 However, this aspect of the character was fairly quickly softened, and Truly became more relaxed and fun-loving, and can be more of an equal match at the local pub than his predecessors as third man.
 He can also be a bit more devious with practical jokes or witty schemes.
 Likewise, he can be equally sly in getting people out of a scrape or just helping out a friend.
 He is divorced, and makes disparaging comments about "the former Mrs Truelove" (who evidently feels the same way about him, judging by the reaction of her new husband, who appears in one episode, to Truly).
-The former Mrs Truelove is an unseen character.
+The former Mrs Truelove, whose real name is Mabel, is an unseen character.

 Because of his previous job in the police, he refers to himself as "Truly of the Yard".
-(He was also once misheard and thought to have said he was "Trudy of the Yard".)
-As he less snobbish and pompous, like his predecessors (sometimes taking out his police notebook in unnecessary situations), he gradually became more likeable and made fewer snide remarks over Compo's attire.
+(He was also once misheard and thought to have said he was "Trudy of the Yard").
+As he is less snobbish and pompous, like his predecessors (sometimes taking out his police notebook in unnecessary situations), he gradually became more likeable and made fewer snide remarks over Compo's attire.
 He also appeared to be more respected than his predecessors by the other regular characters such as Wesley and Howard, as well as the local ladies.
 In the two final series, he is demoted to a secondary character along with Norman Clegg, so his role as third man was filled by Hobbo.